coderdj/redax/docs/index.md

 The system is based around a central MongoDB database (green box "DAQ Database" in the middle) containing several subcollections and facilitating communcation between each component.
-Each readout node (red boxes on left) is an independent process responsible for readout of a certain number of channels on one or more PCI card optical links, where each link can support up to 8 daisy-chained digitizers or, if a slower readout speed can be tolerated, en entire crate full of digitizers connected via a V2718 crate controller.
+Each readout node (red boxes on left) is an independent process responsible for readout of a certain number of channels on one or more PCI card optical links, where each link can support up to 8 daisy-chained digitizers or, if a slower readout speed can be tolerated, an entire crate full of digitizers connected via a V2718 crate controller (this feature is not yet supported).

 The readout nodes are constantly polling the database looking for new commands addressed to them.
 Commands are limited to **arm**, **start** (always in conjunction) and **stop**.
 Additionally the readout nodes report their